ShivaGovindaraju/COEN275_Project_TopQuiz/README.md

 Collaboration between [Shiva Govindaraju](https://github.com/ShivaGovindaraju "Shiva Govindaraju Github Profile") and [Eric Piacentini](https://github.com/epiacentini/TopQuizGame "Eric Piacentini Github Profile").

+The Back-End was built by Shiva Govindaraju.
+The Front-End was built by Eric Piacentini.

 TopQuiz is a Java Application developed with the intention of testing elementary-school students in the United States on their knowledge of United States History and Civics.
 The application is intended for children around the ages of 8-10, and is poised to be